rticommunity/rtiperftest/srcDoc/md/test_parameters.md

 -   `-multicast`

     Use multicast to receive data.
+In addition, the Datawriter heartbeats will be sent using multicast instead of unicast.

     **Default:** do not use multicast.